ts1/BLEUnlock/README.md

 Option | Description
 -------|---
+Lock Screen Now | It locks the screen regardless of whether the BLE device is nearby or not; it will unlock once the BLE device moves away and then moves closer again.
+This is useful to ensure that the screen is locked before you leave your seat.
 Unlock RSSI | Bluetooth signal strength to unlock.
 Larger value indicates that the BLE device needs to be closer to the Mac to unlock.
 Choose *Disable* to disable unlocking.
 Lock RSSI | Bluetooth signal strength to lock.
 Smaller value indicates that the BLE device needs to be farther away from the Mac to lock.
 Choose *Disable* to disable locking.
 Delay to Lock | Duration of time before it locks the Mac when it detects that the BLE device is away.
 If the BLE device comes closer within that time, no lock will occur.